pearmini/genji/docs/features/code-blocks.md

 ## Variables

-The following ways of declaring a variable have no difference, but the first one is recommended, because it makes more sense as each variable is changeable.
+The following ways of declaring a variable have no difference, but the first one is recommended for brevity.

 ````md
 ```js eval